-Liquidity and capital resources may be impacted by our operating activities, as well as by our business acquisitions, capital expenditures, stock repurchases, proceeds associated with stock option exercises and issuances of common stock under the employee stock purchase plan ("ESPP"), payment of taxes in connection with the net settlement of equity awards, and investments in strategic relationships that we have made or may make in the future.
-Our previous stock repurchase program expired on December 31, 2015 with an unused balance under the Program of \$62.5 million.
+Liquidity and capital resources may be impacted by our operating activities, as well as by our business acquisitions, real estate and other capital expenditures, stock repurchases, proceeds associated with stock option exercises and issuances of common stock under the employee stock purchase plan, payment of taxes in connection with the net settlement of equity awards, and investments in strategic relationships that we have made or may make in the future.
+Our previous stock repurchase program (the "2015 Repurchase Program") expired on December 31, 2015 with an unused balance under the 2015 Repurchase Program of \$62.5 million.
 In January 2016, our board of directors approved a new share repurchase program, which authorizes the repurchase of up to \$200.0 million of our outstanding common stock through December 31, 2017.
-In recent years we have received significant capital resources as a result of the exercise of stock options and purchases under our ESPP.
-We expect proceeds in future years to be impacted by our share price and the mix of stock options and RSUs granted.
-We expect to spend \$35.0 million to \$45.0 million in capital expenditures primarily related to expansion of our offices to support worldwide growth and the implementation of our ERP system.
+In October 2016, our board of directors authorized the purchase of additional \$100.0 million of shares of our common stock under the 2016 Repurchase Program, increasing our current authorization to \$300.0 million through December 31, 2017.
+In recent years we have received significant capital resources as a result of the exercise of stock options.
+We expect proceeds in future years to be impacted by the increased mix of restricted stock units ("RSU") granted versus stock options and also to vary based on our share price.
+We expect to spend \$140.0 million to \$150.0 million in capital expenditures primarily related to purchase of real estate to expand our offices to support worldwide growth.